 - Some guardians may collect a fee out of your estate, which may or may not be in accordance with your wishes.

-- State guardianship statutes granting powers to guardians are often more limited than the powers granted to trustees under state trust laws.
+- State guardianship statutes granting powers to a court-appointed guardian are often more limited than the powers granted to trustees under state trust laws.

 - It may be more difficult to prove incapacity to the court rather than in accordance with the definition outlined in your living trust.